8 Financial Goals to Hit Before Turning 30

 6. Learning Investing Basics

 Saving in a retirement account is only the first step.
 The second step might be to invest more of your money.
-With index funds, retirement-target date funds, and technology-based advisors like SoFi Invest, investing is easier and more accessible than ever before.
+With index funds, retirement-target date funds, and technology-based advisors like SoFi Invest, opening an investing account is easier and more accessible than ever before.

 Even more important is feeling confident in your investing plan, which could be a solid addition to your financial goals by age 30.
 Become comfortable with the way the different asset classes work (stocks, bonds, etc.) and know how to protect yourself when certain asset classes are down.
 (Hint: The right reaction is usually to do nothing.)